jshirota/Earthworm/README.md

 Earthworm - An ORM for Esri Geodatabase (via ArcObjects)
 =========

+A simple .NET assembly that provides an object-relational mapping abstraction layer for geodatabase feature classes and tables.
+It converts features and rows into a (lazy) sequence of strongly-typed objects.

 -Fights the impedence mismatch between geodatabase tables and objects.

 -Does not get in the way of existing ArcObjects code.
 It is basically the same as using ICursor.